cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 ## Abstract

-This ADR defines the `authz` module which allows accounts to grant authorizations to perform actions on behalf of that account to other accounts.
+This ADR defines the `x/authz` module which allows accounts to grant authorizations to perform actions on behalf of that account to other accounts.

 ## Context